Wildfire prevention.

 -

-Forest Guardians: A 50-person fire-ranger team stands ready to contain blazes before they spread.
+Forest Guardians: A 50-person fire-ranger team stands ready to contain fires before they spread.

 %20(1)_edited_edited.jpg)